Carlo Cokxxx Nutten: Background

-Legacy
+Legacy and sequels

 The album is regarded as one of the most influential German gangsta rap albums.
 It achieved the breakthrough to the German-speaking gangsta rap and also for Aggro Berlin.
 Bushido and Fler became widely known in the German hip hop scene through the album's success.
 Bushido released his debut Vom Bordstein bis zur Skyline the following year 2003, which reached number 88 in German charts.

+Bushido (alias: Sonny Black) and Baba Saad released a sequel to the original, titled Carlo Cokxxx Nutten II in 2005.
+Saad replaced Fler due to the feud with Aggro Berlin.
+The album ranked #3 on the German album charts, while the lead and only single "Nie ein Rapper" ranked #24 in the German single charts.

+After Aggro Berlin closed down in April 2009, Bushido and Fler ended their feud.
+Both artists released in September another sequel, titled Carlo Cokxxx Nutten 2.
+The album ranked #1 in the German album charts and the only single "Eine Chance/Zu Gangsta" ranked #26 in the German single charts.

+In February 2015, after many speculations and rumors Bushido released Carlo Cokxxx Nutten 3 as his 11th studio album, without any single or music video promoting it.
+The album certificated gold in Germany, Austria and Schwitzerland.